UST paper wins in research tilt

 “The simplification, localization and fast-paced delivery and presentation of television news stories in Philippine primetime news programs are manifestations of the market-driven broadcast industry today,” their research abstract read.

 This is the second consecutive year that the Catholic institution garnered the top spot at the NCRC.
-Research adviser Jeremiah Opiniano said that an “innovative methodology” and “strong theoretical anchorage” set the paper apart.
+Research adviser Jeremaiah Opiniano said that an “innovative methodology” and “strong theoretical anchorage” set the paper apart.

 The 2nd NCRC was attended by over 500 participants who were students, research presenters, academicians, and media practitioners from all over the country.